TouchTone/make_contact/README.md

 # make_contact

 This was found on the web at http://pastebin.com/UYzmT5X9, and assumed to be Open Source.
 I fixed some problems and added some features, main credit to the original uploader.

+## Instruction for Windows users

+Download the latest relese from https://github.com/TouchTone/make_contact/releases, put it in the folder where you want to install it and execute the program there (or extract it using 7z to the place you want it to go to).

+To use it just drop the folder you want to create the contact sheet for onto the make_contact.bat script.
+You can do this with multiple folders, they will be created one after the other.

+If you want to customize the options (like contact sheet sizes etc.), edit the make_contact.bat file, it has a set of variables at the top that should be fairly self-explanatory after reading the rest of this document.
+If not, just open a ticket here and ask.

+You can also register the program as a shell extension.
+To do that run the register.bat script.
+Once that is done you can right-click on a folder and use the Contact Sheet option.

 ## Instructions on how to use the make_contact.py script